 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of a primary government and its component units.
 For the most part, the effect of interfund activity has been removed from these statements.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities which rely to a significant extent on fees and charges for support.
-Likewise, the primary government is reported separately from certain legally separate component units for which a primary government is financially accountable.
-As of June 30, 2016, the Library has no business-type activities.
+Likewise, the primary government is reported separately from certain legally separate component units for which a primary government is financially accountable or that is financially significant to the primary government.
+As of June 30, 2017, the Library has no business-type activities.